jaspector

 Building permits are required for: new construction, additions to structures, renovations or alterations affecting use or egress, siding, roofing, window replacement (where opening size changed), furnace and water heater replacement, deck and balcony replacement, and demolition.

+Not all construction work requires a permit in Morris Township, NJ.
 The following work is generally exempt: Ordinary maintenance as defined by NJ UCC.; Minor work per NJ DCA guidelines.; Refer to What Requires a Permit document available from Township..
 Note: Confirm with Building Department whether work qualifies for exemption.
+When in doubt, confirm with the local building department before starting work.